 - 1) The City of Wanneroo Animals Local Law 1999, published in the Government Gazette, Number 163 dated 27 August 1999, is repealed. - 2) An application for, or an application for the renewal of, a licence, permit or other authorisation made under a repealed local law that has not been finally determined before the commencement day is (to the extent that it is applicable) to be dealt with and determined as if it were an application under this local law. - 3) A licence, permit or other authorisation under a repealed local law that is in force before the commencement day is to be regarded on and after that day as a licence under this local law and may be dealt with accordingly.

 1.4 Interpretation

-In this local law, unless the context specifies otherwise -
+(1) In this local law, unless the context specifies otherwise - animal includes any living animal, tame or wild, kept by a person;

 Act means the Local Government Act 1995;